swordapp/swordv3/src/sections/DOCUMENTS.md

 ## Metadata + By-Reference Document

 In some cases it is convenient to be able to send both Metadata and By-Reference files in a single request.
 This is possible because both
-Metadata and By-Reference documents are simply JSON documents; contrast this with sending Metadata and Binary Files, where a multipart/related request would be required (which is not supported in SWORD).
+Metadata and By-Reference documents are simply JSON documents; contrast this with sending Metadata and Binary Files, where a package is required.

 To do this, the client may include the Metadata and By-Reference documents embedded in a single JSON document, structured as shown below.
 The entire Metadata document (including its JSON-LD `@context`) is embedded in a field entitled `metadata`, and the entire By-Reference